Stuycs-K/final-project-9-cailiangd-mad/WORKLOG.md

 Made additional UI improvements and asked the CS dojo for recommendations and help.
 Made the simulation show resistances for resistor in a clearer way.

 ### 6/9/2023
 Worked on UI, made tweaks to make it better.
 Started working on two new features allowing the user to save a txt file representing the current simulation position and then pull up a new file.
+Also started exploring options involving audio.

 ## Dylan Ma